-Our firm maintains its backup hard copy records through various third party vendors.
-Our firm backs up its paper records by copying and taking them to our backup site.
-We back up our hard copy records semi-annually or more frequently if needed.
+Our firm maintains its backup hard copy records through various third party storage vendors.
+Hard copy records are sent to offsite storage semi-annually or more frequently if needed.

-Our firm maintains its backup electronic books through our third-party disaster recovery site.
-We have a defined data protection strategy to cyclically back up our electronic records to meet the recovery time objectives of our various mission critical systems.
-The firm maintains a second set of tape records in addition to electronic backup.
+Our firm maintains its backup electronic books through strategic partnerships with third party data vaulting and data center vendors.
+We have a defined data protection strategy to cyclically back up our electronic records to meet the recovery time objectives of our various mission critical systems..

-In the event of an internal or external SBD that causes the loss of our paper records, we will physically recover them from our backup site.
+In the event of an internal or external SBD that causes the loss of our paper records, we will access electronic versions of these records in our various systems and platforms.
 If our primary site is inoperable, we will continue operations from our backup site or an alternate location.
 For the loss of electronic records, we will recover the electronic data from our backup records stored in the disaster recovery site, or, if our primary site is inoperable, continue operations from our backup site.

 Financial and Operational Assessments